 The Fed could mitigate inflation by raising rates or suppressing oil prices, but either would do some damage to stocks – another overinflated market.
 So, instead, they keep insisting that everything’s just fine, even as they paint themselves into a corner.

 Is it time to sell your home?
 If you’re planning on it any time soon, consider the above and keep a very close eye on the market and on interest rates.
 It won’t necessarily happen tomorrow.
 In fact, sales/prices typically increase in the short run when rates begin to rise because buyers fear even higher mortgage rates to come.

-But, it will happen sooner or later.
-I believe the Fed is playing a dangerous game – not because they love taking enormous risks but because, having reinflated all these bubbles, they have no other choice.
+But, spoiler alert: it will happen by this time next year.
+The Fed is playing a dangerous game – not because they love taking enormous risks but because, having reinflated all these bubbles, they have no other choice.

 According to these projections, the economy is expected to expand slowly over the rest of this year.
 FOMC participants anticipate a gradual strengthening of economic growth over coming quarters as the lagged effects of past monetary policy actions, amid gradually improving financial market conditions, begin to provide additional lift to spending and as housing activity begins to stabilize.

-* the spreadsheet below shows the effect on price of a change in mortgage rates, holding payment and qualifying and income steady.
+* the spreadsheet below shows the effect on price of a change in mortgage rates, while holding payment and qualifying income steady.